mhbsmatheus/JavaExercise-strategicImperatives/README.md

 # General notes
 - Docker composer set to run postgres to execute get into the project folder and execute the comand: docker compose up
 - To run the projet need to run on local.
+- The project use LOMBOK, make sure to have set.
 - The properties had been set the postgres conection
 - The API Usage can be done via swagger: http://localhost:8080/swagger-ui/index.html#/

+# Personal notes
-- There is no tests in the project due time - 3hr long coding.
+- There is no tests in the project due time - 3hr-3:30hr, this time includes everything in this repo.
+- TODO List: Finish the README, Do the case tests, finish the docker setup.